HazyResearch/meerkat/CONTRIBUTING.md

    ```bash
    $ make lint
    ```
+   Note: if you have a bunch of unused import warnings, you can run `autoflake --remove-all-unused-imports . -ri` to remove them.
+(You may need to pip install autoflake.)

    If you're modifying documents under `docs/source`, make sure to validate that they can still be built.
 This check also runs in CI.
 To run a local check